 Keeping client money out of harm's way calls for a recommended kit of layered own funds, mechanisms that ring-fence assets, and professional-indemnity cover.

 Should a company put out ART (asset-referenced tokens) or EMT (e-money tokens), it has the further task of tabling a White Paper and accompanying papers that set out what the tokens entitle the holder to, how governance is arranged, the terms on fees and redemption, and an account of the risk factors and reserve mechanisms.
-Those issuing asset-referenced tokens, as it happens, must sit on capital of 350,000 euros or 2 per cent of reserves.
+Those issuing asset-referenced tokens must sit on capital of 350,000 euros or 2% of reserves.
 The table that follows pulls together the central documents and the leading requirements the filing for a MiCA crypto licence in the country has to carry:

 |